 Masayoshi Son moved with his family from Japan to California when he was just 16 years old.
 He barely spoke English but eventually graduated from UC Berkeley with degrees in both economics and computer science.
 One of his first businesses was importing cheap knock-off versions of the arcade game Space Invaders then renting them to laundromats.
 Soon after turning 24, Masayoshi Son founded SoftBank in Tokyo.
 Within a year, SoftBank was developing various programs for the PC on top of publishing two popular magazines that focused on the personal computer industry.

 After taking SoftBank public in 1995, Masayoshi Son became an overnight billionaire.
 Over the next five years, he used SoftBank's newly acquired war chest to expand his empire at a very rapid pace just as the Dotcom bubble was heating.
 By 1999, SoftBank was one of the largest internet technology companies in the world.
 Through SoftBank, Masayoshi Son purchased large stakes in dozens of high flying companies like E*Trade, Alibaba, and Japan's Nippon Credit Bank.

 For a time, these investments looked brilliant and SoftBank's market cap grew to an all time high of $180 billion.
-As the owner of 42% of SoftBank's equity, Masayoshi Son's net worth swelled to a whopping $76 billion in early 2000.
-Two months later, on March 10, 2000, the NASDAQ Composite (the stock exchange that listed nearly all bubble internet companies), peaked at $5048, more than twice the value from one year earlier.
+Thanks largely to his 42% stake in SoftBank's equity, Masayoshi Son's net worth swelled to a whopping $78 billion in February 2000.
+Two months later, on March 10, 2000, the NASDAQ Composite (the stock exchange that listed nearly all bubble internet companies), peaked at 5,048, more than twice the value from one year earlier.

 A company like SoftBank, with so much exposure to the internet sector, did not fare well in these difficult times.
 Every single investment Masayoshi Son had championed over the previous five years was decimated.
 As just one example, Softbank's $400 million investment in E*Trade was reduced to just $22 million.
 Softbank's market cap dropped a mind-numbing 98% from $180 billion to $2.5 billion.

 "If Bill Gates woke up tomorrow with Oprah's money, he'd jump out a fuckin' window and slit his throat on the way down saying, "I can't even put gas in my plane!"
 So perhaps we give the guy a tiny bit of sympathy.